bjherger/Uber-DS-Challenge/README.md

 A data challenge provided by Uber, for a Data Scientist position.
 ## Getting started

+### Repo structure
-Data Challenge instructions and provided data are in docs/instructions, and responses to questions are in docs/responses.
+Data Challenge instructions and provided data are in `docs/instructions`, and responses to questions are in `docs/responses`.
+Code underlying responses to questions is in `bin/`.

 ### Python Environment
 Python code in this repo utilizes packages that are not part of the common library.
 To make sure you have all of the